opencoweb/cowebx/cowebx-apps/src/main/webapp/coedit/README.markdown

-#Coweb Editor Application
+#Coedit Application

 ##About

-This is a demo application that allows for collaborative editing of text via the browser using the Coweb framework.
+This is a demo application that allows for collaborative editing of text via the browser using the [Open Coweb Framework](http://opencoweb.org/).

 ##Quick Start